ParallelXL/weather-app/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
-Or come in <a target='_blank' href="https://discord.gg/XSbAp2X6d8">Discord</a> for further talk and collabration

 ## Authors and acknowledgment

 Hello 👋 I am Ayan Nagori, a frontend developer from India.
-I make modern and minimal websites. check my <a target='_blank' href="https://github.com/Ayannagori44">Github Profile</a> or <a target='_blank' href="https://ayannagori.netlify.app/">My Portfolio</a> to know more 😉.
+I make modern and minimal websites. check my <a target='_blank' href="https://github.com/ParallelXL">Github Profile</a> or <a target='_blank' href="https://ayannagori.vercel.app/">My Portfolio</a> to know more 😉.